 7. She knows how to manage her time, when to re-fuel, and most important never to give up when the customer says “no”.
 Each, “no”, is a step closer to, “yes”.

-The metrics used to identify sales team members remains unreliable at best.
-Evaluating character, personality, skills of persuasion and communication is not an exact science.
-Consistent top performing sales teams are a result of a synergistic dynamic which considers all the moving parts of an organization while fostering, nurturing and maintaining standards of accountability.
+The metrics used to identify sales team members remain unreliable at best.
+Evaluating character, personality, skills of persuasion, and communication is not an exact science.
+Consistent top-performing sales teams are a result of a synergistic dynamic that considers all the moving parts of an organization while fostering, nurturing, and maintaining standards of accountability.
 When there is a breakdown in any one area, sales are affected.
 Having a plan in place for these inevitables is the art and practice necessary for longstanding, consistent business growth.

 Cathleen Mancino is a Peak Performance Sales and Leadership Coach specializing in helping clients make impactful presentations that get clients motivated to make decisions!
 For more information or to schedule a private session with Cathleen, visit www.slingshot-method.com or schedule an introduction by clicking here https://calendly.com/mybestslingshot/15min